selenide/selenide/faq.md

 Selenide - __free__ __open-source__ product distributed with [MIT license](https://github.com/codeborne/selenide/blob/master/LICENSE).
 Shortly said, it means that you can do anything with it.

+> Wouldn't you make Selenide paid at some moment?

+No. For sure.
+Selenide will always be free.

+* Firstly, because we believe at Open Source.
+* Secondly, because we don't believe we can earn lot of money this way. :)